 She is an expert in organizational and institutional change with respect to new satellite technologies.
 She regularly provides insight into new satellite mission design, based on real-world decision support needs.
 In the process, she’s developed collaborations and partnership models with public and private sector, emphasizing sustainable business models and value to all actors.
 She firmly believes in intersectionality in all things, acknowledging the role that each of us has in revolutionizing the food system in the face of pressing global challenges.

-Join us at 4Front to meet Alyssa in person.
+Join us at 4Front to meet Alyssa.

 Shoshana Zuboff is the author of three books, each of which signaled the start of a new epoch in technological society.
 In the late 1980s her decade-in-the-making In the Age of the Smart Machine: The Future of Work and Power became an instant classic that foresaw how computers would revolutionize the modern workplace.
 At the dawn of the twenty-first century her influential The Support Economy: Why Corporations Are Failing Individuals and the Next Episode of Capitalism (with James Maxmin), written before the invention of the iPod or Uber, predicted the rise of digitally-mediated products and services tailored to the individual.
 It warned of the individual and societal risks if companies failed to alter their approach to capitalism.
 Now her masterwork, The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power, synthesizes years of research and thinking in order to reveal a world in which technology users are neither customers, employees, nor products.
 Instead they are the raw material for new procedures of manufacturing and sales that define an entirely new economic order: a surveillance economy.
 She is the Charles Edward Wilson Professor Emerita at Harvard Business School and a former Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard Law School.

-Join us at 4Front to meet Shoshana in person.
+Join us at 4Front to meet Shoshana.